sbahrami/em-dunetts/README.md

 ### Explanation of Code

 This code implements an Expectation-Maximization (EM) algorithm for learning conditional probability tables (CPTs) in a Bayesian network model.
 The Bayesian network represents dependencies between variables in a probabilistic graphical model.
+The problem is to learn a model that can predict Dunetts Syndrome based on a set of evidence including symptoms or the presence of a gene.

 #### Key Functions: